kieselsteini/PiXL-old/README.md

 * **quit()** Quits the game's main loop and closes the window.
 * **title(title)** Sets the title of the window.

+## Compression

+The very fast compression/decompression algorithm LZ4 is provided by PiXL.
+You can use to it to compress data on the fly e.g. for sending it over the network.

+* **compress(data)** Returns a LZ4 compressed version of the given string.
+* **decompress(data[, length])** Returns a decompressed version of the given LZ4 byte string.
+You have to pass at least the length of the original string in order to decompress it fully.

 ## Networking

 PiXL provides a very simple networking interface for sending/receiving UDP packets.
 But beware, that UDP is an unreliable protocol which may drop packets or receive them in a different order.